Bob Reinhart

-Bob Reinhart (born June 21, 1938) is an American retired basketball coach who served as the men's head coach for the Georgia State Panthers for nine seasons.
+Robert Leon Reinhart Sr. (June 21, 1938 – October 20, 2025) was an American basketball coach who served as the men's head coach for the Georgia State Panthers from 1985 to 1994.
 In 1991, he led the Panthers to their first NCAA tournament appearance.
 Reinhart was twice named Atlanta Tip-Off Club Coach of the Year.
 He was inducted into the Indiana Basketball Hall of Fame in 2017.

 After his time as head coach at Georgia State, Reinhart spent over two decades as an NBA scout.
-He worked as a scout for Utah, Boston, Milwaukee, Golden State, and has two championship rings from his time with Miami.
+He worked as a scout for Utah, Boston, Milwaukee, and Golden State, and earned two championship rings from his time with the Miami Heat.

 Playing career

 A native of Indiana, Reinhart was the starting point guard for the Dale (High School) Golden Aces and played with future Georgia Tech All-American, Roger Kaiser.

 Reinhart led the team in assists and was second in scoring behind Kaiser for the 1956 and 1957 sectional champion squads.

 In college, Reinhart spent one quarter at Kentucky Wesleyan College before transferring to Indiana University to play for Branch McCracken.

 At Indiana, Reinhart was a two-sport letterwinner who led the 1961 baseball team in runs (28).